Jakobovski/decoupled-multimodal-learning/README.md

 ___________________________________________________

 ## Code and Installation

-##### How to use this repository:
 Before using the repository make sure to install all the requirements.
+Only Python 2.7 is supported.
 ```bash
 $ pip install -r requirements.pip
 ```
+You will also need to rename the project's directory from `decoupled-multimodal-learning` to `cdzproject`.

 ##### Generating encodings
+Before you can run you will need to generate MNIST and FSDD encodings.
+In order to do so, clone the [free_spoken_digit_dataset](https://github.com/Jakobovski/free-spoken-digit-dataset) and add its parent directory to your `PYTHONPATH`.

+Then run:
 ```bash
 $ python utils/fsdd_encoding_generator.py
 $ python utils/mnist_encoding_generator.py